 The tuxedo, the end-all-be-all of formal dress options.
 If worn properly, it can make even the most modest man look like a million bucks.
 Nowadays, tuxes are coming in all kinds of new styles and colors to suit nearly every man’s preference, but don’t count out the old standbys, either, we’re truly living in a time where there’s a tux for every man.
-So, whether you’re headed to a wedding, a formal holiday party, a NYE bash, or an awards event, there’s an equally stylish option for every occasion.

 A few guidelines before we dig in...